klefstad-teaching/ICS-45C-HW0/README.md

 ### Configure `git` profile

-Once logged in to the Hub click the Terminal button, which should be the first link in the Other section, you can now type commands to `git`.
+Once logged in to the Hub, click the `Terminal` button, which should be the first link in the **Other** section.
+In Terminal, you can now type commands to `git`.

 #### :warning: Where am I?
 >***When using a terminal, always be aware of your current working directory, and whether your current directory is your **local** machine (i.e., on the hard drive of your own computer) or remote, on Hub.
 When following these instructions, make sure you are logged into Hub!***